Getting to Know Christian Heidorn

 You mentioned that you also teach others how to sell t-shirts online.
 Tell us a little more about that!

 Millions of people are unhappy in their jobs.
 That’s a statistical fact.
 Nevertheless, most of them don’t leave because of the financial security it gives them.
 In their personal lives, they pursue their true passions and very often look for a way to turn that passion into profit.
 I know what it feels like to want to build your own business and become your own boss one day.
 But I also know that there is a middle ground, which doesn’t require us to take big risks right away and yet still allows us to be entrepreneurs.

 That is why I founded The T-Shirt Academy.
 My goal is to share what I’ve learned and teach people how to start a t-shirt business online.
 So many people out there would love to start their own business.
 They just don’t know where to start.
 In the end, it really isn’t as complicated as it seems and I try to guide people along the way.

 So what’s coming up for Christian in 2017?

 I actually handed in my letter of resignation at my day job last week (no joke!).
 I know, it’s so scary and exhilarating at the same time!
 I’m going all-in and The T-Shirt Academy will play a very big role in that.
 I’ve just set up a new Secret Facebook Group where I share special techniques and tools with the members of the group.
 It’s a great place to interact with other like-minded people and I get to mentor my followers in a more personal way.
 The group is just starting out, so it’s still really small.
-But I urge everyone who’s interested (no matter what your background is) to join the group.
-I try to foster a laid back, no-BS atmosphere and I think that appeals to people.
+But I urge everyone who’s interested (no matter what their background is) to join the group.
+I try to foster a laid-back, no-BS atmosphere and I think that appeals to people.

 Main Takeaways from our conversation with Christian Heidorn